Beadwork banners hanging in an art gallery to support the FPCC First Nations Arts Infrastructure grant

 Community Art Spaces – Up to $75,000

 This area supports B.C.
-First Nations, First Nations, Métis and Inuit community organizations with the development and enhancement of community arts and culture spaces.
+First Nations-led community organizations with the development and enhancement of community arts and culture spaces.
 This can include renovations to an existing structure or new construction that supports community accessibility to arts spaces.
 All spaces must be community focused and available for community use.

 Examples of eligible activities include: